Aerated chocolate: After World War II

 After production was temporarily paused in the UK during World War II, Aero returned to market, introducing aerated chocolate to a generation which had never seen the product, and by 1950 a product containing aerated chocolate coating wafers was released.
 The war also impacted production in Canada and South Africa.
 Beginning in the late 1950s in an effort try to improve falling Aero sales, Rowntree's began releasing new varieties.
 These included coffee and orange varieties that were sold only briefly, but also included peppermint, which became a permanent fixture.
 Marketing for these products abandoned the emphasis on aerated chocolate as a "unique" type of chocolate, instead focusing on the "bubbly" structure.

 A Wispa bar, split.
 Cadbury produced this aerated chocolate using a secret, unpatented technique.

 In the 1970s, biscuit manufacturers began using micro-aeration to process chocolate for moulded products.
 This was a cost-saving measure: with less chocolate, the same volume of coated biscuit could be maintained.
 In 1981 or 1983, Cadbury released Wispa, an aerated chocolate with a more chunky shape than Aero bars, made using a secret, non-patented process.
 The launch of Wispa was successful, but it soon encountered manufacturing difficulties and was temporarily withdrawn from the market.
 While Wispa was off the market, Rowntree's developed and launched a chunky Aero which they successfully launched and was still being sold as of 2008.
 Wispa was discontinued in the early 2000s so Cadbury could bring in a new aerated chocolate product aligned with the Cadbury Dairy Milk brand: Dairy Milk Bubbly.
 (Note: Cadbury replaced Wispa with Dairy Milk Bubbly as they wanted to streamline the number of brands they held, while not wanting to lose customers for aerated chocolate.
 It was part of a broader strategy of removing brands and reintroducing them under the Dairy Milk brand.)
 Following an internet campaign in 2007, Cadbury reintroduced Wispa.
-Today, Aero is manufactured by Nestlé, the brand having being acquired by Nestlé during a 1988 takeover of Rowntree's.
+Today, Aero is manufactured by Nestlé, the brand having been acquired by Nestlé during a 1988 takeover of Rowntree's.
 As of 2023, other brands of aerated chocolate includes Mirage and Galaxy.